matthewturk/dispersing/README.rst

      :alt: Updates

-A game asset extractor for The Summoning
+A game asset extractor for The Summoning, and maybe eventually the other games that use the same engine from the early 90's.

 * Free software: BSD license